modenaxe/MuscleParamOptimizer/README.md

 * generate the associated Figures (scripts c-d-e).

 __Please note__ that reproducing the sensitivity study can be time-consuming, depending on the available computational resources.

+# Example of use of a generic MATLAB tool

+An example of use of a MATLAB tool is available in the [corresponding folder](https://github.com/modenaxe/MuscleParamOptimizer/tree/master/MATLAB_tool).
+The same main script can be easily adapted for the optimization of other personalized models.

 # References
 * Zajac, F.E.
 Muscle and tendon: properties, models, scaling, and application to biomechanics and motor control.
 Critical Reviews in Biomedical Engineering.
 17: 359-411, 1989.
 [LINK](https://www.ncbi.nlm.nih.gov/pubmed/2676342)